telerik/xaml-docs/controls/radribbonview/features/layout-controls/ordered-wrap-panel.md

 # Ordered Wrap Panel

-RadRibbonView dynamic layout resizing allows you to optimize the layout depending on the available space.
+RadRibbonView's dynamic layout resizing allows you to optimize the layout depending on the available space.

-This feature is enabled with the the __RadOrderedWrapPanel__ (describe in this article) and the [RadCollapsiblePanel]({%slug radribbonview-collapsible-panel%}).
+This feature is enabled with the __RadOrderedWrapPanel__ (described in this article) and the [RadCollapsiblePanel]({%slug radribbonview-collapsible-panel%}).

 >tip Read the [Resizing]({%slug radribbonview-resizing%}) topic, which is tightly connected with the RadOrderedWrapPanel behavior.